Mental health and well-being support

 Signs to look out for as a manager can include:

-- Not joining in with team meetings or catch ups/not turning the webcam on for virtual meetings when previously did
+- not joining in with team meetings or catch ups, or not turning the webcam on for virtual meetings, when previously they did

 Create social opportunities

 Talk to staff about what they are doing in the evening or weekends.
 Throughout COVID-19 some staff have become very isolated and anxious about accessing their usual sources of support outside of work.
 Talking about this can normalise it and rebalance their overall well-being.